 F7 MS ETS Zone Main/Safety ETS Zone fault Causes The J22 processor on the Machine Room SRU board has determined the state of the ETS hoistway switches by scanning inputs 510 and 512.
 The J21 processor which scans redundant inputs 509 and 511 reports the switches in a different position.
 If a software upgrade has been performed recently then it is possible that one of the SRU boards was mis-programmed.
-Remedies [509,510] and [511,512] should go on and off together as the car passes the UET and DET hoistway switches.
-Controller boards may need to be reprogrammed if they contain invalid softwa Machine Room SRU board may need to be replaced.
-"MS" faults are often cause which will cause a "Rdn" F3 d by a fast power glitch on an input rather than a longer glitch 5-F36 fault.
+Remedies Verify the wiring on inputs 509 through 512 of the Machine Room SRU board.
+The input pairs [509,510] and [511,512] should go on and off together as the car passes the UET and DET hoistway switches.
+Controller boards may need to be reprogrammed if they contain invalid software.
+Machine Room SRU board may need to be replaced.
+"MS" faults are often caused by a fast power glitch on an input rather than a longer glitch which will cause a "Rdn" F35-F36 fault.

 F8 MSM GSW Main/Safety Gate Switch fault.
 Causes The J22 processor on the Cartop SRU board has determined the state of the gate switch by scanning input 508 (and 515 if car has rear doors).
-The J21 processor which scans redundant inputs 507 and 514 reports the switches in a different position.
-If a software upgrade has been performed recently then it is possible that one of the SRU boards was mis-programmed.
+The J21 processor which scans redundant inputs 507 and 514 reports the switches in a different position.If a software upgrade has been performed recently then it is possible that one of the SRU boards was mis-programmed.
 Remedies Verify the wiring on inputs 507 and 508 (and 514 and 515 if car has rear doors) of the Cartop SRU board.
 The input pairs [507,508] and [514,515] (if rear doors) should go on and off together as the car doors open and close.
-Controller boards may need to be reprogrammed if they contain invalid software.
-Cartop SRU board may need to be replaced. t to be replaced.
-"MS" faults are often caused by a fast power glitch on an input rather than a longer glitch which will cause a "Rdn" F37 or F56 fault.
+Controller boards may need to be reprogrammed if they contain invalid softwa to be reprogrammed if they contain invalid software.
+Cartop SRU board may need to be replaced.
+"MS" faults are often caused by a fast power glitch on an input rather than a longe which will cause a "Rdn" F37 or F56 fault.

 F9 SAF1 Open Fail Safety Relay SAF1 Failed to Open Causes The controller is trying to de-energize (open) safety relay SF1 but the feedback from the relay shows that it is still energized (closed).
 Output 601 on the Machine Room SRU board controls the coil of the relay.
 Input 520 is the normally closed feedback monitor.
 When 601 is off, 520 should be on.
-If 520 reports the wrong state for more than 1 second this fault is logged.
+If 520 reports the wrong state for more than 1 seco this fault is logged.
 Remedies Check to see if the SF1 relay is properly seated in the socket and does not have any bent pins.
 Check Jumper J19 (Rev 5-7 SRU) and J24 (Rev 8 SRU) for proper configuration.
 Refer to provided drawings.
-Check MAIN MENU STATU is changing with Output 601 IS IO INPUT GROUPS CONTROLLER SAF1 to see if the status Check wiring for 601 / 520.
+Check MAIN MENU STATL is changing with Output 601 IS IO INPUT GROUPS CONTROLLER SAF1 to see if the status Check wiring for 601 / 520.